 But, please let me be clear on one point.
 I know that the majority of vendors and makers of gluten-free specialty products went into the business out of love and concern.
+(Update: This statement was true when I wrote this article.
+With the entrance of many major companies into the gluten-free marketplace, I’m not sure it’s true today.)
 Their motivation was trying to feed a loved one safely and ensure that loved one, and others, would be able to enjoy treats equivalent to those they enjoyed before.
 Without a doubt, these companies fulfill a need and many are greatly appreciated, but to eat gluten free economically (and healthily), these treats and processed foods should be just part of the gluten-free diet—a small part.